Telefonica/mistica-web/doc/sheet.md

 ## Predefined sheets

-Mística provides some predefined sheets that you can use out of the box: `RadioListSheet`, `ActionsListSheet`, `InfoSheet` and `ActionsSheet`.
+Some predefined sheets are available: `RadioListSheet`, `ActionsListSheet`, `InfoSheet` and `ActionsSheet`.
 You can see examples in Storybook.

-First you must configure the `SheetRoot` component in your app:
+To use them, first you must configure the `SheetRoot` component in your app:

 ```jsx
 import {SheetRoot} from '@telefonica/mistica';